10th Lux Style Awards

-The 10th Lux Style Awards ceremony was held in Expo Center in Karachi, Pakistan.
+The 10th Lux Style Awards ceremony was held on 17 September 2011 at the Expo Center in Karachi, Pakistan.
 The show was hosted by Mahira Khan, Faizan Haque and from the members of BNN.
-The show had the performances by HSY and Reema Khan, Aaminah Haq, Ammar Bilal, Meera, Mahira and Ahsan Khan etc. Special tribute was paid to late Moin Akhtar.
+The show had the performances by HSY and Reema Khan, Aaminah Haq, Ammar Bilal, Meera, Mahira Khan, and Ahsan Khan.
+Special tribute was paid to the late Moin Akhter.
 Some of the film and music categories were removed from the award.